 The nationalisations prompted searching questions of what a better banking system might look like, and what role government would play in bringing it about.
 In the form of RBS and Lloyds TSB, the Treasury found itself largely responsible for two institutions which could have been restructured and put to a number of purposes: dramatically shrunk or broken up into smaller units to alleviate problems of too-big-to-fail and the increasingly monopolistic conditions of high-street banking, or even redirected towards more socially useful lending in the form of an industrial or green investment bank.

 No such thoughts were entertained, and under the stewardship of former bankers Sir Philip Hampton and Glen Moreno the nationalised banks were set on a course to return to business as usual as soon as possible.
 Once losses have been socialized, the pressure is on to privatize gains.
 Run almost in the manner of a private equity firm, the sale of the shares to the first willing private investor (as with Northern Rock’s transition to Virgin Money) is myopically judged to be the best manner of delivering ‘value for money’ on the taxpayers’ investment.
-In the meantime, RBS has even for lending to small and medium enterprises.
+In the meantime, RBS has even failed to meet the Project Merlin targets for lending to small and medium enterprises.

 The problem with UKFI was not simply that the Treasury lacked the capacity to take greater in-house responsibility for the management of their investments and was thus dependent on private sector expertise.
 Rather, it was in any case predisposed towards mimicking the private sector model as closely as possible.
 UKFI was established to operate at ‘arms length’ from the democratic process, eliminating the most serious pressure point for radical financial reform and ensuring that public ownership would not equate to democratic control.